Nestlé celebrates 150 years of ‘Good Food, Good Life’ in Switzerland

 The Board of Trustees determines policy and, together with senior staff, sets the strategic direction for the Alimentarium.
 The Board delegates the day-to-day running of the Alimentarium to the Director, who has responsibility for the overall organisation, management and staffing.

-Former Director of the Swiss National Museums, Former Director of the Alimentarium
+Former Director of the Swiss National Museum / Former Director of the Alimentarium (2011-2014)

 The Alimentarium adheres to the ‘ICOM Code of Ethics’ which represents a minimum standard for museums.
 It is presented as a series of principles supported by guidelines for desirable professional practice.